-• A Compliance Deposit for building additions and alterations shall be assessed at \$2.00 per square foot of total space of the addition or alteration.
-The minimum addition or alteration Compliance Deposit is \$250.
+Design review applications for additions or alterations to existing improvements require a \$1,000 Application Fee plus a refundable Compliance Deposit assessed at \$2.00 per square foot of total space of the additions and/or alterations.
+The minimum Additions and Alterations Compliance Deposit is \$250.